artificialis-ai/start-here-guidelines/README.md

 You're basically done!
 You can now collaborate to existing projects, or start your own.
 Make sure to let the Management Team know what you're working on!

 ## Get started
-1. Checkout a [short tutorial](https://www.youtube.com/watch?v=RGOj5yH7evk) on Git and Github by freeCodeCamp
+1. Checkout a [short tutorial](https://www.youtube.com/watch?v=RGOj5yH7evk) on Git, Github and [contributing to Open Source](https://www.youtube.com/watch?v=yzeVMecydCE) by freeCodeCamp.
 2. Head over to our existing projects or create a new repository with your friends.
 On the github page of the repository, click on "Fork".

 ![fork image](https://help.github.com/assets/images/help/repository/fork_button.jpg)